Review by Greg Neyman

 Young earth creation science ministry Answers in Genesis ran an article in Creation Magazine about Giant's Causeway, a basaltic formation in Ireland.
-This was again publicized as a daily article on the Creation Ministries International website on 20 March 2006.1 The article is by young earth creation science theorist Tas Walker.
+This was again publicized as a daily article on the Creation Ministries International website on 20 March 2006, and again on 25 September 2013.1 The article is by young earth creation science theorist Tas Walker.

 The Giant's Causeway is "an area of 40,000 tightly packed basalt columns resulting from a volcanic eruption 60 million years ago.
 It is located along the northeast coast of Ireland."2 The standard geologic explanation is that it was the natural consequence of lava cooling.3 The young earth author proposes that this is a result of lava cooling, but that the radiometric dates are wrong.
 He argues that it is a product of increased volcanic activity during Noah's Flood.

 I looked for Walker's evidence to support his theory that the Giant's Causeway was only 4,500 years old, and I could find none.
 He presents nothing in this article that would be considered to support his argument.
 The rocks in question have been dated to about 60 million years ago.
 To attack this, Walker makes a generalized attack upon radiometric dating.
 If he wishes to be taken seriously by other geologists, he would have to show evidence that the radiometric evidence for this formation is in error.
 He does not even attempt to attack these particular dates.

 Instead, his text box to the side attacks some Hawaiian basalts, some Mount Saint Helens lava, and some lava in New Zealand.
 In the case of Hawaii, the data comes from a study in 1968.
 New potassium-argon methods are now being used which provide more reliable results.